 The crisis has turned the spotlight on the extent of the deficits that exist in both the global governance architecture and the conduct of international business and has highlighted the need for a paradigm shift in the underlying economic development model.
 It has also provided a window of opportunity to put in place a governance structure that can stabilise and humanise global markets so as to produce a new model of economic development that is more sustainable, balanced and fair than that produced by the past twenty years of market fundamentalism.
-We therefore share the OECD's stated objective: "For a stronger, cleaner, fairer world economy".
 Moreover, the collapse in the financial system and the ensuing economic turmoil has brought into sharp relief the need to reform institutions, whose activities affect the lives of millions of workers around the world.
 These include not only the Bretton Woods Institutions (the World Bank and the IMF), but also lesser known, highly opaque and influential institutions, like the Financial Stability Board (FSB), which have been given a significant role by the G20.
-This must also set in train new thinking at the OECD.

-22 Although more representative than the G8, the G20 still excludes most developing countries and is heavily weighted towards financial issues, its partners being the IMF and the FSB.
+Although more representative than the G8, the G20 still excludes most developing countries and is heavily weighted towards financial issues, its partners being the IMF and the FSB.
 A product of a Finance Ministers' process, the FSB lacks the broader perspective and the required transparency and accountability mechanisms to counter the systemic risks in global financial markets.
 Some progress has been made at the G20 London Summit with the ILO being given an explicit mandate to assess the impact on employment of government policies to date.
 However, there is a need to go much further with the creation of a formal G20 Working Group on 'Addressing the Employment Impact of the Crisis', with the assistance of the ILO.
 There must be a real reform of the FSB - beyond the change in name, capacity and membership agreed at the G20 Summit in London.

 The crisis has provided the catalyst for two G20 and G8 initiatives aimed at balancing future economic development with sound public and private governance.
 The G20's Charter for Sustainable Economic Activity is comprehensive in scope and as such should incorporate the full range of economic, financial, development, environmental and social instruments, including labour standards.
 The G8's Global Standard of Common Principles of Propriety, Integrity and Transparency - which is likely to be a building block of an enforceable chapter in the broader Charter - focuses primarily on instruments that govern private sector conduct.
 The effective implementation of these instruments could send a strong political message on the political priority given to the social and labour dimension of governance and development and provide a sustainable framework within which to strengthen inter-institutional cooperation and overall policy coherence.
-However, their impact will depend to a
+However, their impact will depend to a large extent on increasing the effectiveness of existing instruments, achieving buy-in from governments and on the adoption of a rigorous monitoring mechanism.